grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Externally-Controlled-Exercises.md

 ### Scaling up VUs
 No tests were actually performed due to there being `0` virtual users (VUs) started by the script. k6 waits for the external process to _scale up_ VUs.
 To scale up, we're going to use the 'k6' command line.

-Let's open another _terminal_ window, this time, however, the directory should not matter.
+Let's open another _terminal_ window.
+This time, however, the directory should not matter.
 If your script timed out in the meantime, start it back up again using `k6 run test.js`.
 ```bash
 k6 scale --vus 2 --max 10
 ```